Los Tuxtlas: Conservation efforts

 In 1979 and 1980, presidential decrees declared the areas around the San Martín and Santa Marta Volcanoes as Forest Protection Zone and Wild Animal Shelter, but this failed to stop the ecological deterioration because little action was taken locally.

 In 1989, the Universidad Veracruzana acquired 220 hectares to establish the Pipiapan Tropical Park, dedicated to the study of tropical ecosystems.
 In 1990 and 1995, the private Nanciyaga and La Jungla Parks were created, with an area of 40 hectares along Lake Catemaco.

 However, as late as 1997, there was little change in local population's consciousness of the deforestation, and the economic activities causing destruction continued.
 In 1998, state of Veracruz expropriated 6,318 hectares in the Sierra de Santa Marta and the federal government did the same with another 9,366 hectares around Catemaco.
 Then all the various protected areas were unified to form the Los Tuxtlas Biosphere Reserve, 155,122 hectares over eight municipalities: Catemaco, Hueyapan de Ocampo, Mecayapan, Pajapan, San Andrés Tuxtla, Santiago Tuxtla, Soteapan, Tatahuicapan, Acayucan, Soconusco, Chinameca and Ángel R. Cabada.
 The land is under federal control and managed by the Comisión Nacional de Áreas Naturales Protegidas (CONANP) as a priority region for conservation.
 In 2006, UNESCO recognized the Biosphere's importance on a global level.

 The establishment of the Biosphere was accompanied by efforts to promote the development of eco tourism to the local population as well as changed to water and land use.
 Success in these efforts began to be seen around 2002.
 Since then, there is a program pays residents to conserve natural resources on their lands and use them in a more sustainable manner, and a number of ejidos and private lands have developed their own tourism facilities such as the Yanbigapan Rural Lodge and the Poza Reyna Eco Reserve.
 The federal government also promotes activities related to agro-forestry and carbon capture.
 The Unidad de Manejo Forestal Los Tuxtlas extends over eleven municipalities.

 Conservation and other efforts have been led by federal, state and municipal authorities along with academics and non-profit organizations.
 However, the lack of coordination among these have hampered efforts.
 Successes include reforestation efforts on the campus of the Tecnológico de San Andrés Tuxtla, using native species, and the ProÁrbol program, which as of 2009 produced 414,963 plants, spread over 697 hectares.
-One species to be reintroduced is the scarlet macaw (ara macao cyanoptera) in 2014, after a seventy-year extinction in the area and in danger of extinction in Mexico.
+One species to be reintroduced is the scarlet macaw in 2014, after a 70-year extinction in the area and in danger of extinction in Mexico.

 However, deforestation still continues, and 56% of the Biosphere is still pastureland.